opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Performing-Bulk-Job-Status-Updates-Schedule-Level.md

 - **Mark Finished OK**: This option allows you to mark all jobs on the selected schedule(s) as Finished OK, based on a     filter.
-- **Mark Under Review**: This option allows you to mark all jobs on the selected schedule(s) as [Under Review]{.skd-job-statuses}, based     on a filter.
+- **Mark Under Review**: This option allows you to mark all jobs on the selected schedule(s) as Under Review, based     on a filter.
-- **Mark Fixed**: This option allows you to mark all jobs on the selected schedule(s) as [Fixed]{.skd-job-statuses}, based on a     filter.
+- **Mark Fixed**: This option allows you to mark all jobs on the selected schedule(s) as Fixed, based on a     filter.
-- **Release**: This option allows you to place all held jobs on the selected schedule(s) back into a [Qualifying]{.skd-job-statuses}     state, based on a filter.
+- **Release**: This option allows you to place all held jobs on the selected schedule(s) back into a Qualifying     state, based on a filter.
 Jobs start as soon as all dependencies are met.
-- **Restart**: This option allows you to place all jobs on the selected schedule(s) back in a [Qualifying]{.skd-job-statuses}     state, based on a filter.
+- **Restart**: This option allows you to place all jobs on the selected schedule(s) back in a Qualifying     state, based on a filter.
 Jobs are started as soon as all dependencies are met.
 - **Restart on Hold**: This option allows you to place all jobs on the selected schedule(s) in an On Hold state on     restart, based on a filter.
-- **Skip**: This option allows you to place all jobs on the selected schedule(s) in a [Job to be Skipped]{.skd-job-statuses} state until     they qualify to start.
+- **Skip**: This option allows you to place all jobs on the selected schedule(s) in a Job to be Skipped state until     they qualify to start.
 When the jobs qualify, the jobs are skipped and the job dependencies of all subsequent jobs will be met.

 :::note